 After I found out my old Datsun engine was a little tired, it was time to look into building a new motor.
 Building a new motor provides an opportunity for more power.
 Key to increasing the performance of an L-Series motor are modifications to the cylinder head.
 Components to modify include the valve train, intake/exhaust ports and also the cylinder chambers themselves.
+In the previous article we finished cleaning and inspecting the cylinder head.

 Tools and Equipment Needed: